Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Best Practices and Conclusions

-Finally we explore three variations of all seven models by exploring freely varying the eccentricity, not applying the Claret limb darkening tables, or only applying a starting value for the \teff\ instead of a prior complete with an uncertainty.
+Based on the results of our analysis, we offer for the community's consideration several suggestions for ``best practices" when analyzing transiting planet systems.
+We find that the inclusion or exclusion of a prior on limb darkening coefficients based on limb darkening models has notable impacts on direct observables like the measured transit depth and duration.
 Generally, we find most of the models are very sensitive to whether or not a prior on \teff\ is adopted.
+We strongly recommend careful consideration of the constraints on \teff\ adopted in studies of transiting systems.
 The MIST and SED combination is the most robust against this change.
 We find that the use of the Claret tables to fit limb darkening coefficients compared to fitting these parameters freely has the largest impact on the determination of the transit duration, and other directly observed parameters due to tensions in fitting $\rho_{*}$.
-We find the most significant change in many parameters by allowing the eccentricity to vary freely.
-The eccentricity fit for all seven models is consistent with zero within $2.5\sigma$.
-The stellar density as described in equations \ref{eqn:aoverrstar} and \ref{eqn:rhostar}, show the dependency of the stellar density on a well characterised eccentricity.
-Nevertheless, freely varying the eccentricity introduces significant uncertainty in the stellar radius in almost all of our models.
-By not routinely fitting for eccentricity in hot Jupiters, we may be artificially constraining the uncertainties of their derived properties, even in systems with eccentricities consistent with zero.
+We find that, even when including the SED, whose shape provides an independent constraint on \teff, applying the spectroscopic constraint on \teff\ results in smaller statistical uncertainties on $M_*$, $R_*$, and $R_p$.
+However, systematics in the spectroscopically-measured \teff\ should be considered \citep{tayar2022} and may imply that the prior on the spectroscopically-derived \teff\ should not be included \citep{eastman2023}.